 Deciding to adopt a new technology is a daunting process.
 This presentation describes a new decision-making framework that provides guidelines to help buyers select the right cognitive application.
 It describes what makes cognitive computing different

-and evaluating the enterprise value propositions associated with cognitive computing projects.
-The objective of the research program is to offer AI decision-makers a common standard for developing insights across the organization when implementing
+for communicating and evaluating the enterprise value propositions associated with cognitive computing projects.
+The objective of the research program is to offer AI decision-makers a common standard for developing insights across the organization

 - The pressing problems that cognitive applications will solve